json-next/awesome-json-next/NOTES.md

   - Hacker News Discusion @ <https://news.ycombinator.com/item?id=26224255>, Feb 2021

 ### JSONC - A Json like file format with comments

+Jsonc is a simplified json format which allows comments and unquoted values delimited by whitespace.
+A jsonc formatted file can be transformed to a json file.
+Comments will be stripped out and quotes added.

+Any valid json is also a valid jsonc - but this goes only in one direction.

+Why?
+Json formatted files could be very handy to be used as config files.
+But the lack of comments and the redundancy of the format hurts readability.

 - <https://komkom.github.io/>

 ```